ilesh18/ilesh18/README.md

-# Hey I am Ilesh !
+# Hey I am Ilesh!!
 I'm a student of Artificial Intelligence and Machine Learning.<br>Currently I am exploring things and adding to my tech stack. <br>What I’m working on<br>A personal AI assistant (Jarvis-style)<br>Core ML algorithms from scratch<br>Web apps with real users and data